Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 In combat, there are a number of conditions that a character can suffer from.
 These conditions make the character more vulnerable to attacks and reduce their capability to fight.

+### Grappled

+While a character is Grappled, attacks against them have +1 advantage.
+A character that is Grappled cannot take any movement, actions, or reactions, except to use their Main Action to escape the grapple.
+To escape, the character must succeed on a contested skill check of Athletics from the grappler and Athletics/Agility from the grappled.

 ### Prone

 While a character is knocked Prone, attacks against them have +1 advantage.
-A character that is Prone cannot take any movement, actions, or reactions.
-The Prone conditions ends after the character uses a Bonus Action to get back up.
+A character that is Prone cannot take any movement, actions, or reactions, except to use their Bonus Action to get back up.

 ### Stunned